 If an applicant voluntarily discloses their salary history without prompting, the employer can discuss and inquire about the applicant’s history, verify the applicant’s representations, and rely on the applicant’s salary history in determining an offer.
 The guidance clarifies that a voluntary disclosure of salary history is “without prompting” when the applicant does not “think that the employer encouraged the disclosure based on the overall context and the employer’s words or actions.”

 The guidance reminds employers to take into consideration of the NYC Human Rights Law when conducting background checks for criminal and credit history.
-Specifically, “In circumstances where an employer is legally permitted to perform a background check before a conditional offer has been made, or decide to run a background check after a conditional offer, the Commission recommends that employers specify to reporting agencies the information about salary history be excluded from the report.”
+Specifically, “In circumstances where an employer is legally permitted to perform a background check before a conditional offer has been made, or decide to run a background check after a conditional offer, the Commission recommends that employers specify to reporting agencies the information about salary history

 The guidance gives a broad definition of the terms “benefits” and “other compensation” as it includes car allowance, retirement plan, or bonuses.
 Employers cannot ask about commissions an applicant earned or ask about the applicant’s current or former profit percentage.